servingshoes/retr/README.md

 I've created this small framework to help myself in scraping.
 So it basically suits my needs.
 I've tried to make it as flexible as possible—because the sites I need to scrape are very diverse.
 Retr stands for RETRieve and RETRy.
 It does both.
+It's quite fast (I'm learning scrapy now, and cannot make it work as fast).
+I've used it to scrape billion pages from alibaba on my old decrepit computer.
+I think it'll be even better with async stuff (not thoroughly tested yet).

 # Features
-- multiple threads (legacy version) or async functions.
+- Multiple threads (legacy version) or async functions.
 - Proxy rotation.
 It won't stop trying new proxies until the page is retrieved.
-It rearranges the proxies in the list, putting bad ones in the end.
+It rearranges the proxies in the list, putting bad ones to the end.
 - Easy filtering to use on raw proxy lists (for example from gatherproxy.com).
 - Scrapy middleware